 The event downtown highlights the importance of oaths before God in American politics, and the prospect of enforcement of constitutional government by the people through the oath.

 Swearing-in ceremonies are heavily invested with claims about God and ultimate authority.
-When the judge puts his hand on the Bible, his other hand raised to vote God, and swear to support the constitution, he is declaring that whatever faults the constitution might have, he will obey its provisions under God’s perfect authority and law, that its rules control his hands and feet, rule over his edicts, memos, directives, policies and official will.
+When the judge puts his hand on the Bible, his other hand raised to invoke God, and the new official swears to support the constitution, he is declaring that whatever faults the constitution might have, he will obey its provisions under God’s perfect authority and law, that its rules control his hands and feet, rule over his edicts, memos, directives, policies and official will — and all in the presence of God.

 The oath is a thing by which the people, mindful of their liberties, might use to bring an errant official into conformity with the law.